Take the leap, come to one of our meetings!

 How much does it cost to join Young Guns?

 What do I get if I become a member?

 As a member, you get access to the meeting agenda where you can add yourself to participate in the club roles.
 Your first prepared speech is going to be your icebreaker.
-This is topic 1 of the Competent Communicator manual which you will receive once you become a member (find out more about the Toastmasters educational program).
-You will receive immediate feedback on your speech in constructive way and a supportive environment.
+You will receive immediate feedback on your speech in a constructive and supportive environment.
 This means you start getting better straight away!

 Members have the opportunity to buddy-up with experienced speakers who can give helpful hints and tips as well as act as a sounding board for those speeches that you need to give outside of the club.